 Our Past, Present & Future

 The football student-athletes who were involved with leading this effort essentially created internship experiences for themselves by reaching out to industry professional mentors.
-The benefits of off campus summer internships are well documented but are often void from the college experience of football student-athletes due to their year round commitment to the sport.
-They also realized that their teammates were actively engaged because this was something the team had ownership over, not a community service project that was planned by someone else.
-Finally, they learned that kidney cancer was one of more than 7,000 rare diseases (such as cystic fibrosis, Hodgkins disease or charcot-marie-tooth disease), affecting more than 30-million Americans and that they were making a big difference.
+The benefits of an on campus summer internships are well documented, but are often void from the college experience of student-athletes because of their year-round commitment to the sport.
+They also realized their teammates were actively engaged because this was something the team had ownership over, not a community service project that was planned by someone else.
+Finally, they learned that kidney cancer is one of more than 7,000 rare diseases (such as cystic fibrosis, Ewing's sarcoma or Fanconi anemia), affecting more than 30-million Americans.
+And in a short time they were making a big difference.